15 Cheapest Universities in Massachusetts for International Students

 As it strives to be a center for innovation, Worcester State University offers students academic programs that mold them to be future leaders of the community.
 Worcester is also known for its competitive curriculums that sharpen students’ skills.
 A dynamic and vibrant community is also present within the campus through various organizations, activities, and facilities.

 If you're looking to save the most on your graduate studies abroad, Worcester State University should be at the top of your list.
-International students here pay only 3,042 USD annually for their master's degree.
+International students here pay only 2,268 USD to 3,402 USD annually for their master's degree.

 2. Fitchburg State University

 One of the universities you should definitely check out for practical reasons is Fitchburg State University.
 Here, you can finish your master's degree with minimal stress on your finances.
-After all, the tuition rate for graduate studies at Fitchburg State University is 6,246 USD.
+After all, the tuition rate for graduate studies at Fitchburg State University is 4,164 USD to 6,246 USD.

 Fitchburg State University is a public university in Fitchburg, Massachusetts.
 The university offers undergraduate and graduate degrees in 25 academic fields.
 Students at Fitchburg State benefit from small class sizes and hands-on learning opportunities.